borrageiros/webhook-git-script/README.md

       # (Optional) Volume for persistent logs (maps host path to container's /usr/src/app/public)
       # Ensure logs.json exists in /path/to/your/host_logs_folder on the host.
       # -v /path/to/your/host_logs_folder/logs.json:/usr/src/app/public/logs.json \
-      --name webhook-git-server \
+      --name webhook-git-script \
-      borrageiros/webhook-git-server:latest # Or :arm64 for ARM
+      borrageiros/webhook-git-script:latest # Or :arm64 for ARM
     ```
     - Replace `"your_super_secret_string_here"` with a strong secret.
     - Replace `"your_username_on_host"` with the username on your host machine that the container will SSH into (e.g., `ubuntu`).